PageBot/PageBot/INSTALL.md

 * https://github.com/TypeNetwork/flat (not needed when using DrawBot only)
 * https://sass.github.io/libsass-python

-To install them, you can use a package manager such as pip, easy_install or homebrew or you can do it manually by downloading them from the Python Index and running the setup scripts.
+To install them, you can use a package manager such as `pip`, `easy_install` or `homebrew` or you can do it manually by downloading them from the Python Index and running the setup scripts.

 ## Notes